-DUTIES AND RESPONSIBILITIES OF TEACHERS
+DUTIES AND RESPONSIBILITIES OF TEACHERS:

-- 1. Teachers are expected to perform all reasonable duties requested by the principal.
-Generally, duties are the same and consistent with school policy and district goals. - 2.
-Teachers are to be called Mr., Mrs., Ms., or Miss.
+1. Teachers are expected to perform all reasonable duties requested by the principal.
+Generally, duties are the same and consistent with school policy and district goals.

+2. Teachers are to be called Mr., Mrs., Ms., or Miss.
 Physical education teachers may be addressed as "Coach", if they want to permit this.
-NEVER permit the use of first names or nicknames. - 3.
-Teachers with conference/planning time are NOT to leave the building without the consent of the office and then only in rare cases. - 4.
-Teachers are encouraged to take part in extracurricular activities both as spectators and as participants during the entire school year.
-If a teacher's class is involved in a school sponsored activity/program, that teacher is expected to be in attendance supervising students involved in the activity. - 5.
-Teachers are urged to attend PTO meetings if at all possible. - 6.
-Teachers are to model expected behaviors and rules for students - 7.
-All staff members are to monitor student behavior and make corrections when needed.
+NEVER permit the use of first names or nicknames.

+3. Teachers with conference/planning time are NOT to leave the building without the consent of the office and then only in rare cases.

+4. Teachers are encouraged to take part in extracurricular activities both as spectators and as participants during the entire school year.
+If a teacher's class is involved in a school sponsored activity/program, that teacher is expected to be in attendance supervising students involved in the activity.

+5. Elementary teachers are urged to attend PTO meetings if at all possible.

+6. Teachers are to model expected behaviors and rules for students

+7. All staff members are to monitor student behavior and make corrections when needed.
 Teachers must be fair and consistent with discipline.
-Extreme/persistent behaviors are to be sent to the office. - 8.
-Teachers are to gain the approval of the principal prior to purchasing supplies.
+Extreme/persistent behaviors are to be sent to the office.

+8. Teachers are to gain the approval of the principal prior to purchasing supplies.
 Requisitions must completed by the teacher electronically and submitted through Weblink.
-Should you purchase something without the proper paperwork or approval; the school will not reimburse you. - 9.
-TEACHERS ARE NEVER TO LEAVE THEIR STUDENTS OR CLASSROOM UNATTENDED.
-Such behavior will result in an official reprimand and will be noted in the annual evaluation report to the Board of Education. - 10.
-Teachers are to report any problems with the facilities as soon as noted.
-Maintenance request forms are available in the building principal's office. - 11.
-Teachers are to ask all visitors to their room to report to the principal's office if they have not already done so.
-If they have reported to the office, they will be wearing a visitorstag.
-No child should be sent with any visitor from the room without authorization from the office. - 12.
-Teachers should dress in professional attire suitable for adults in a role model position for children and young people.
+Should you purchase something without the proper paperwork or approval; the school will not reimburse you.

+9. TEACHERS ARE NEVER TO LEAVE THEIR STUDENTS OR CLASSROOM UNATTENDED.
+Such behavior will result in an official reprimand and will be noted in the annual evaluation report to the Board of Education.

+10. Teachers are to report any problems with the facilities as soon as noted.
+Maintenance request forms are available in the building principal's office.

+11. All visitors will sign in through the respective office and will wear a visitors tag.
+No child should be sent with any visitor from the room without authorization from the office.

+12. Teachers should dress in professional attire suitable for adults in a role model position for children and young people.
 Flip-flops, casual and/or uncovered leggings, and yoga pants are not examples of professional attire.
-Teachers and staff may wear jeans without holes on

-Fridays with their school spirit shirts.
+Teachers and staff may wear jeans without holes on Fridays with their school spirit shirts.
 The P.E. teacher is permitted to wear sweatpants/suits during the week due to nature of the position.
 Preschool and paraprofessionals may wear more casual attire when necessary, due to the nature of their job responsibilities.

-- 13. Teachers are to use professional ethics when dealing with students and the public and are not to discuss a child's progress/behavior with anyone but parents or legal guardian.
-CONFIDENTIALITY IS EXPECTED ATALL TIMES!
-BE RESPONSIBLE WHEN USING SOCIAL NETWORKING SITES. - 14.
-Teachers should post the emergency drill procedures by their classroom doors and regularly review and practice these procedures with the students. - 15.
-All teachers are to attend faculty and vertical team meetings which will be scheduled and conducted each month.
-If you are absent, it is your responsibility to meet with the administrator or department head. - 16.
-All videos rated PG or higher shown during the school hours must have prior approval of the principal. - 17.
-Teachers are responsible to know and understand all policies and regulations of the Board of Education including those not listed in staff and student handbooks.
+13. Teachers are to use professional ethics when dealing with students and the public and are not to discuss a child's progress/behavior with anyone but parents or legal guardian.
+CONFIDENTIALITY IS EXPECTED AT ALL TIMES!
+BE RESPONSIBLE WHEN USING SOCIAL NETWORKING SITES.

-ETHICS (Policy 4121)
+14. Teachers should be aware of emergency and drill procures and regularly review and practice these procedures with the students.

+15. All teachers are to attend faculty and vertical team meetings which will be scheduled and conducted each month.
+If you are absent, it is your responsibility to meet with the administrator or department head.

+16. All videos rated PG or higher shown during the school hours must have prior approval of the principal.

+17. Teachers are responsible to know and understand all policies and regulations of the Board of Education including those not listed in staff and student handbooks.

+General Guidelines for Staff (Policy 4122) ETHICS